jcoope02/annotation_scripts/README.md

 # Nobl9 Annotations Scripts

 A collection of Python scripts for managing Nobl9 SLO annotations.
 This folder contains tools for creating, retrieving, and analyzing annotations via the Nobl9 Annotations API.
+Windows support has not been added yet.

 ## Scripts Overview